DinaDeyaa/Manara/README.md

 ## Project Overview

-Manara helps students move from confusion to clarity by analyzing their understanding and focusing only on what they actually need to improve.
+Manara helps students move from confusion to clarity by analyzing student performance and focusing only on weak areas.

 ---